ricardo-ssilva/google-homepage/README.md

 # google-homepage
-Google homepage clone created with HTML and CSS.
-The Odin Project Exercise.
+My first page using HTML and CSS.
+Basically a Google home page clone for The Odin Project Exercise.